Lewen-WangCC/lewen-wangcc.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: Huiwen Tan
+title: Lewen Wang

 # Full name (for SEO)
-first_name: Huiwen
+first_name: Lewen
-last_name: Tan
+last_name: Wang

 # Is this the primary user of the site?
 superuser: true